shkolnick-kun/bugurtos/GettingStartedEN.md

 SYNC_SET_OWNER( &some_sem, &some_proc ); /*This macro assigns an owner*/
 SYNC_CLEAR_OWNER( &some_sem );           /*This macro clears an owner*/
 ```
-Counting semaphore may be locked by one process and freed by anoter.
+Counting semaphore may be locked by one process and freed by another.
 Counting semaphore may have an owner process, in such case every process can lock this semaphore,
 but only owner can free it.

 #####Conditional variables.
-Conditional variables are ised in client-server communications just like semaphores,
+Conditional variables are used in client-server communications just like semaphores,
 they can be used for data or event synchronization.
 Conditionals are used with mutexes.
 Here are tools for conditional variable handling:
 ```C